mustafaRaed/miun-jdk-test-tool/README.md

 # Mesuring GraalVM Performance

-This is a student project with the aim of measuring the performance of GraalVM on hundreds of Java opensource projects.
-This project at the moment only contains one project but will be populated with multiple other projects.
+This is a student project with the aim of measuring the performance of GraalVM on multiple of Java opensource projects.

 ## Folders and files
 **gradle-repos**: A file containing a list of ssh urls of opensource Gradle projects.